Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 Event ID 4741 = A computer account was created
 ```

-The event showed that the delegated workstation support account created the computer account.
+The event showed that `pa-ws.danish` created the computer account.

 ![Event 4741 Computer Account Created](./Screenshots/19-event-4741-computer-account-created.png)